Azure/Moneo/README.md

     Note: If you are using an [Azure Ubuntu HPC-AI](https://github.com/Azure/azhpc-images) VM image you can find the Moneo in this path: /opt/azurehpc/tools/Moneo

+### Configuration File ###

+The [moneo_config.json](./moneo_config.json) file can be used to specify certain deployment settings prior to moneo deployment.

+There are 4 groups of configurations:

+  1. exporter_conf - This applies to all deployments.
+See the following settings:
+     - gpu_sample_interval - Sample rate per minute for Nvidia GPU exporter.
+Choices are [1, 2, 30, 60, 120, 600]. with 60 samples per minute being default.
+     - gpu_profiling - Switches on additional profile metrics (Tensor, FP16, FP32, and FP64).
+Choices are true/false with false as default.
+     - Note: These settings may have an impact on performance.
+Default settings were chosen to minimize impact.
+  2. prom_config - This group of settings applies to the Headless deployment method.
+Refer to [Headless Deployment Guide](./docs/HeadlessDeployment.md) for usage.
+  3. geneva_config - Applies to Geneva deployement.
+Refer to [Geneva deployment](./docs/GenevaAgent.MD) for usage.
+  4. publisher_config - Applies to both Geneva and Azure Monitor agent deployment methods see [Geneva deployment](./docs/GenevaAgent.MD) or [Azure Monitor Agent deployment](./docs/AzureMonitorAgent.md) for usage.

 ### Prefered Moneo Deployment ###

 The prefered way to deploy Moneo is the headless method using Azure Managaed Grafana and Prometheus resources.